 If we were to calculate the total distances between the input words and their output counterparts for the reversed and non-reversed variants, we would see that they are the same.
 However, we have seen previously that our most important word in our output sentence is the first one.
 This is because words in our output sentences are dependent on the words that come before them.
 If we were to predict the first word in output sentence incorrectly then chances are the rest of the words in our sentences would be predicted incorrectly too.
 However, by predicting the first word correctly we maximize our chances of predicting the whole word correctly.
 Therefore, by minimizing the distance between the first word in our output sentence and its input counterpart, we can increase our model’s ability to learn this relationship, increase the chances of this prediction being correct and thus maximize the chances that our entire output sentence is predicted correctly.

 With our tokenizers constructed, we next define the fields for our tokenization.
-Notice here how we append a start and end token to our sequences so our model knows when to begin and end sequence input and output.
+Notice here how we append a start and end token to our sequences, so our model knows when to begin and end sequence input and output.
 We also convert all our input sentences into lower case for the sake of simplicity:

 SOURCE = Field(tokenize = tokenize_english,